Minimal Weierstrass models and regular models of hyperelliptic curves

 \begin{corollary}[Corollary \ref{cor:gl}] Keep the hypothesis of Theorem~\ref{thm:01}.
 Then $\cC_k$ is union of two projective curves $X_0, X_n$ over $k$, attached together by a chain of $(n/2)-1$ projective lines over $k$, and such that $X_i$ is the closed fiber of the minimal regular model of a projective smooth curve $C_i$ of genus $g/2$ over the completion $\hat{K}$ of $K$.
 If $\chara(k)\ne 2$ or if the conditions of Proposition~\ref{prop:extend_h} for $p_0, p_{n}^*$ are satisfied, one can take $C_i$ hyperelliptic. \end{corollary}

 The canonical model $\cC^{\can}$ of $C$ (\S~\ref{subsect:cm}) is obtained by contracting the $\PP^1_k$'s of self-intersection $-2$ in $\cC_k$.
 Its closed fiber has at most $2g-2$ irreducible components (while $\cC_k$ can have arbitrary large number of irreducible components), but it still contains useful information.
-Indeed, under mild conditions (satisfied under the hypothesis of Theorem~\ref{thm:01}) we can compute the volume form of the Jacobian of $C$ with $\cC^{\can}$ and the Euler factor with $\cC^{\can}_k$ (however the latter does not give the Tamagawa number), see Proposition~\ref{prop:volume_can} and \S~\ref{subsect:EF}.
+Indeed, under mild conditions (satisfied under the hypothesis of Theorem~\ref{thm:01}) we can compute the volume form of the Jacobian of $C$ with $\cC^{\can}$ and the Euler factor with $\cC^{\can}_k$, see Proposition~\ref{prop:volume_can} and \S~\ref{subsect:EF}.

 \begin{proposition}[Proposition \ref{prop:positive}] Keep the hypothesis of Theorem~\ref{thm:01}.
 Let $\cC^{\can}$ be the canonical model of $C$.
 Then $\cC^{\can}$ dominates $W_0$ and $W_n$. \end{proposition}